bwanders/dokuwiki-plugin-stratainline/README.md

 Strata Inline
 =============

-:warning: This plugin is incompatible with the current version of [bwanders/dokuwiki-strata](https://github.com/bwanders/dokuwiki-strata).
+This plugin depends on [bwanders/dokuwiki-strata](https://github.com/bwanders/dokuwiki-strata).

 Strata Inline is an inline data entry and query plugin for dokuwiki.

-This plugin is part of the Strata family of plugins.